Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-homepage.md

 ### 'Off'

-If you select 'Don't use' the species genome will be disabled in all other apps, but will still appear in your list of species genomes in the Species selector.
+If you select 'Don't use' the species genome will be disabled in all other apps, but will still appear in your list of species genomes in the Genome selector.

 ## How to remove a species genome

-To remove the species from your list in the Species selector, select 'Remove species'.
+To remove the species from your list in the Genome selector, select 'Remove species'.

 You will be shown a warning to confirm you want to delete the species genome from your list.